dojx/rubiks-solver-webcam/README.md

 # Webcam Rubik's Solver
-Permite al usuario escanear las caras de un cubo de Rubik y posteriormente encontrar la solución, demostrando una animación junto con una lista de los pasos.
-Creado en MATLAB.
+Scans and solves a Rubik's cube (3x3) using a webcam, generating a list of necessary moves, along with an animation of the cube being solved.

-## Requisitos
+## Requirements
 * Image Processing Toolbox
 * MATLAB Support Package for USB Webcams
-* Cubo de Rubik (3x3)
+* Rubik's cube (3x3)
-* Cámara con resolución 640x480
+* Camera with resolution of 640x480
-* Buena iluminación
+* Good lighting

-## Instrucciones
+## Instructions

-1. Correr `rubik_main.m`
+1. Run `rubik_main.m`
-2. Escanear las caras del cubo siguiendo las indicaciones
+2. Follow the indications to scan the rubik's cube

 ![Scanning the cube](https://github.com/dojx/rubiks-solver-webcam/blob/main/rubik_solver_1_crop.gif)

-3. Se demuestran los pasos necesarios para resolver el cubo junto con una animación del cubo.
+3. The steps for solving the cube are shown, along with an animation

 ![Instructions for solving](https://github.com/dojx/rubiks-solver-webcam/blob/main/rubik_solver_2_crop.gif)